Understanding the Farmers Insurance Claims Process

 Your claim is closed after all conditions are satisfied and payouts are made.
 Should you have further questions or need to revisit the claim for any reason, you can contact your claim representative or visit the claims portal online or in the Farmers Mobile App.

 If your premiums increase, you will typically be notified on your next renewal cycle.
 The amount your premiums increase, if at all, is determined by factors including (but not limited to) the nature of the claim, frequency of claims filed, and who was at fault.
-If the other party sues you after the claim has closed, contact Farmers immediately with a copy of the court summons.
+If the other party sues you after the claim has closed, contact Farmers immediately with a copy of the court summons, or try an alternative method such as going through the Farmers insurance arbitration process.